 A baby born with cleft lip and palate, or cleft palate only, has an opening in the roof of her mouth -- between the mouth and nose.
 This prevents her from making the suction or vacuum, which is needed to pull milk from the nipple.
-As a result, even though a baby with a cleft has normal sucking and swallowing reflexes, she needs special bottles and nipples to allow the formula to flow without the help of adequate suction.
-During a feeding, formula may come out of the baby's nose.
+As a result, even though a baby with a cleft has normal sucking and swallowing reflexes, she needs to take formula or pumped breast milk from special bottles and nipples to allow the formula to flow despite the lack of suction.

+During a feeding, milk may come out of a baby's nose.
 This is called "nasal regurgitation".
 The baby may also swallow too much air while feeding.
+These can be minimized with proper feeding positioning and frequent burping.